mprizzuto/pseudocode/pseudocode.md

 *What is your current age?* non-numerical data i.e s *At what age would you like to retire?* d
 **error- numbers only, try again**

+failing case
+*What is your current age?* negative or zero number i.e 0 or -2 *At what age would you like to retire?*  -3
+**you can already retire!**

 *What is your current age?* empty space
 *At what age would you like to retire?* empty space